TammoLossau/tammolossau.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
-I am a PhD student at in philosophy at [Johns Hopkins](https://philosophy.jhu.edu).
+I am a PhD student in philosophy at [Johns Hopkins](https://philosophy.jhu.edu).
 I am working on pragmatic approaches to epistemology, linguistic approaches to conceptual analysis, and the methodological differences between conceptual analysis and metaphysical construction in general.
 I'm also interested in philosophy of religion and the (more recent) history of analytic philosophy.